genert/pipedrive-api/README.md

     fmt.Println("First note field: ", noteFields.Data[0].Name)
 ```

+### Integration Tests ###

+You can run integration tests from the `test` directory.
+See the integration tests [README](test/README.md).

+## Contributions & Issues
+Contributions are welcome.
+Please clearly explain the purpose of the PR and follow the current style.

+Issues can be resolved quickest if they are descriptive and include both a reduced test case and a set of steps to reproduce.

 ## License

 This library is distributed under the MIT license found in the [LICENSE](./LICENSE)